ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 The primary use of visual mode is to cut, copy and paste.
 This mode invokes when we press v in normal mode.
 Then we can use movement keys (hjkl) (with prefix number) to select the text.
 Once text is selected, use y to yank (or d to delete) the text , then use motion keys (hjkl) to move to the place where you want to paste and hit p.
 It looks mouthful but once we get used to it its fast and accurate.

 >In addition to copy and paste, `v`has a unique use.
 The text , selected with `v` can be saved into a new file using :w <Filename> .
 This comes in handy if you want to safe keep a para of text (or a piece of code) before making changes to it .
 Just `v` to select with motion keys and :w to save in a file, without leaving the your current file in editor.

+## Building your .vimrc
+As said earlier, most of Linux Applications are configured through their `.rc` files.
+In case of Vim , since it supports many platforms, the configuration files may be named or located differently.
+For example in Windows, the config file is normally `_vimrc`.
+In Linux, the file is .vimrc and is normally in your `home` directory.

+There are many example vim configuration files available online, however, best way to get started is with the example file that came with  your vim installation.

+	"Start a new .vimrc file in your home directory (if its not already there ) :e .vimrc
+	"copy example vimrc from runtime into your .vimrc
+	:r $VIMRUNTIME/vimrc_example
+	Feel free to edit as needed.

 ## Plug-Ins
 There are thousands of plug ins for vim. vim.org is the legacy site for the list but its lot easier to look at [vimawesome](http://vimawesome.com/)